-K. Notice to Applicants, Participants and Tenants
+K. Notice to Applicants, Participants and Residents

-The PHA shall provide notice to applicants, participants, tenants, and managers of their rights and obligations under VAWA, including the right to confidentiality when a person is denied assistance, when a person is admitted, and when a tenant is notified of eviction or termination of housing benefits and within the 12 month period following December 16, 2016 either during the annual recertification process or lease renewal process, whichever is applicable.
-Tenants will also be provided with HUD form-5382 and the Notice of Occupancy Rights under VAWA.
+The PHA shall provide notice to applicants, participants, residents, and managers of their rights and obligations under VAWA, including the right to confidentiality when a person is denied assistance, when a person is admitted, and when a resident is notified of eviction or termination of housing benefits and within the twelve (12)-month period following December 16, 2016 either during the annual recertification process or lease renewal process, whichever is applicable.
+Residents will also be provided with HUD form-5382 and the Notice of Occupancy Rights under VAWA.